Mr-Artistic/Booking-App/README.md

 # About the App

-This is a web app that lets users to book the company's facilities such as conference rooms.
+This is a web app that lets users to book the company's facilities such as conference rooms and equipment/software.

 ## App Features: